InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1970s/1970/nova-dos/index.md

 ---
 title: "!
 Nova DOS"
 description: "!
-Nova DOS, as the name suggests, was an operating system for the Nova computer."
+Nova DOS, as the name suggests, was an operating system for the Data General Nova computer."
 date: 2024-06-24T09:08:56+05:30
 draft: false
 images: [nova-dos.webp]